Unknowner334/License-Manager/README.md

-## KeyAuthManagement
+## License Manager

-A tool made for making authentication keys that has status, expire dates and specifc apps to run on, Made for hand made subscriptions or closed source apps that should be opened without a key,
+A SaaS Safe Project that allows you to give access to your private apps to people via licenses/keys that have expire dates and devices limit, Its designed for android apps but it can be used on iOS, macOS or Windows PC's if you can get their serial numbers so that the devices limit would work without bugs.

 ## Requirements

 ```
 PHP 8.5
 Composer
 ```

 ## Setup

 ```
 copy .env.example to .env
 setup your db credentials in .env